bishopce16/PyBer_Analysis/README.md

 The Percentage of Total Drivers by City Type:

+Drivers in the urban cities are in the majority with just over 80% of total drivers in the 2019 data.
+With suburban cities making up only 16.5% and rural cities 2.6%.

 ![The Percentage of Total Drivers by City Type pie chart](analysis/Fig7.png)

 The Percentage of Total Fares by City Type:
+This pie chart shows that over 60% of total fares by city type, were in urban cities.
+Suburban cities counted for 30.5% of total fares and rural cities 6.8% in 2019.

 ![The Percentage of Total Fares by City Type pie chart](analysis/Fig5.png)

 Average Fare per Ride and Driver by City Type:

+The bubble chart “PyBer Ride-Sharing Data (2019)” shows the relationship between the total number of drivers and the average fare price.
+As the total number of rides per city increases, the average fare tends to decrease.
+This points to a negative relationship.
+The circle size correlates with the driver count per city.
+Rural cities have less drivers and rides per city than urban and suburban cities however rural city fare range from middle to high prices.

 ![Average Fare per Ride and Driver by City Type bubble chart](analysis/Fig1.png)

 Total Fare by City Type:

+The multiple-line chart “Total Fares by City Type” shows the total weekly fares for each city type from January to April 2019.
+The chart shows that total fares in urban cities is nine times higher than in rural cities and two times higher than suburban cities.

 ![Total Fare by City Type line chart](analysis/Fig8.png)

 ---
 ## Summary:
+The PyBer summary DataFrame

 There is a statement summarizing three business recommendations to the CEO for addressing any disparities among the city types.